arulrajesh/harri/Readme.md

 ### Steps for regular use <div id='reg'></div>

 1. > Edit the main.py to update the username, password and the URL line.
-1. > Make sure there is folder called 'historicals' and it contains all the files that are to be uploaded for the above username
+1. > Make sure there is folder called 'historicals' and it contains all the files that are to be uploaded for the above username.
 1. > Make sure there is folder called 'logs'.
-The logs generated while the script is running are stored here
+The logs generated while the script is running are stored here.

-1. ### Open a new cmd prompt and enter the following commands.
+1. > *Open a new git bash prompt and enter the following commands.*

-    1. Activate the virtual environment
+    1. Activate the virtual environment.
+        - git bash
             ```sh
             source venv/Scripts/activate
             ```
+        <div align = center> OR </div>

+        - on windows cmd
+            ```sh
+            harri\Scripts\activate.bat
+            ```

-    1. Run the createlist program to create 'list.csv'
+    1. Run the createlist program to create 'list.csv'.

         ```sh
         python main.py createlist